What is an Injunction? How Does an Injunctive Relief Work?

-An injunction is an order by a court commanding or prohibiting action.
-An injunction usually is a court order demanding that one party stop doing something that is damaging to another party.
+An injunction is an order by a court commanding or prohibiting a specific action.
+An injunction usually consists of a court order demanding that one party stop doing something that is damaging to another party.
 For a complainant to receive an injunction, the complainant must show that no other remedy for the wrong is adequate or complete.

 When determining whether an injunction should be issued, the court must balance the need for an injunction against the 5th amendment (due process) rights of the other party to do business or carry out legal activities.